phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 ## Defining reactions

-Next, we expand our reaction rules to include methylation.
+We now expand our reaction rules to include methylation.
 First, we change the autophosphorylation rules of the receptor to have different rates depending on whether the receptor is bound and its current methylation level, which produces six rules.
 (Note: we cannot avoid combinatorial explosion in the case of these phosphorylation reactions because they take place at different rates.)
+In what follows, we use experimentally verified reaction rates.

 ~~~ ruby
 #Receptor complex (specifically CheA) autophosphorylation